plmercereau/patient-chat-hybrid-webrtc/README.md

 ### Later

+- [ ] adjust video/audio quality to the existing bandwidth, latency, etc.
 - [ ] "calling" prompt / put the app in the foreground when running in the background
 - [ ] let the Android app set a Wifi hotspot
 - [ ] let the Android app select a Wifi hostpot?